Center for Citizenship & Just Democracy

 A newsroom, where students will learn news literacy and digital citizenship skills

-The grant provides for expanded levels of professional development for faculty around the topics of ethics, leadership, and civic engagement, and will create more opportunities for faculty to become involved in how character education happens at FGS in the 21st century.
-One early example:
+A $100,000 matching grant from the Edward E. Ford Foundation has provided for expanded levels of professional development for faculty around the topics of ethics, leadership, and civic engagement, and will continue to create opportunities for faculty to become involved in how character education happens on campus.

-In June 2019, McMann participated in the Summer Institute of Civic Studies at the Jonathan M. Tisch College of Civic Life at Tufts University to learn more about the current scholarship on civic engagement.
+A Massachusetts native, Bart McMann holds a bachelor’s degree in government and legal studies from Bowdoin College and a master’s in social sciences from Wesleyan University.
+In June 2019, he participated in the Summer Institute of Civic Studies at the Jonathan M. Tisch College of Civic Life at Tufts University to learn more about the current scholarship on civic engagement.
+A former chair of the History Department at The Frederick Gunn School, he currently serves as Director of the Center for Citizenship and Just Democracy and is a Connecticut State Coordinator for Braver Angels.

 Character development, and moral character specifically, is the chief purpose of our school.
 If everything else fell away, that’s what we want to be measured by.
 But moral character in Mr. Gunn’s mind was not an end in itself.
 The purpose of developing character was to go out and put it to use in the world, whether that was in the immediate world around you, or more broadly.
 He wanted his alumni to be what we call ‘engaged citizens’ and this is what he modeled himself, even before he created the school.